peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 4.  **Migrate Old Experiment Data**: A utility workflow designed to bring older, legacy experimental data into compliance with the modern pipeline.

-5.  **Evaluate a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.
+5.  **Compile a Study**: The highest-level workflow, used after a study is validated to audit, compile, and analyze all data, producing the final reports and plots.

 6.  **(Planned) Create a New Study**: A future workflow to automate the creation of an entire study by orchestrating multiple `new_experiment.ps1` runs based on a matrix of factors (e.g., models, mapping strategies).